wshafer/psr11-monolog/README.md

                 'type' => 'flowdock',
                 'options' => [
-                    'apiToken' => 'sometokenhere', // HipChat API Token 'level'    => \Monolog\Logger::DEBUG, // The minimum logging level at which this handler will be triggered
+                    'apiToken' => 'sometokenhere', // HipChat API Token 'level'    => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
-                    'bubble'   => true, // Whether the messages that are handled can bubble up the stack or not ],
+                    'bubble'   => true, // Optional: Whether the messages that are handled can bubble up the stack or not ],
             ],
         ],